Anatomy and Regenerative Medicine

 A list of the principal investigators involved in the Tissue Engineering Research Group is available here.

 We teach our students the applied anatomy appropriate to their area of interest and level of training.
-Some of our students are Undergraduates studying Medicine, Physiotherapy or Pharmacy.
-Others are graduates studying Medicine or Physician Associate Studies, and some are Postgraduate trainees in surgery or radiology.
+Some of our students are Undergraduates studying Medicine, Physiotherapy, Pharmacy or others are graduates studying Medicine or Physician Associate Studies, and some are Postgraduate trainees in surgery or radiology.

 We also teach biology in Foundation Year and run short courses for specialist surgeons, engineers and artists.